alpha01/reconquista-timeline/timeline.md

 - 792 ImportantEvents Battle of Lutos, Asturians defeat the Umayyad Cordovans
 - 793-794 ImportantEvents Cordoba launches successful military campaign against the Franks in Septimania
 - 800 ImportantEvents Charlemagne is crowned as “Emperor of the Romans” by Pope Leo III
-- 813 ImportantEvents St. James The Apostle's tomb discovered in Galicia.
-Camino de Santiago is born, Alfonso II is the first pilgrim
 - 1119 ImportantEvents Order of Solomon's Temple founded
 - 1110 ImportantEvents Ibn Tumart establishes the new Almohad religious and military Islamic movement in Africa
 - 1211 ImportantEvents After the fall of Salvatierra, Pope Innocent III declares upcoming military campaign against the Almohads as a crusade